 With great enthusiasm and a real love of learning I’ve continued my education or earned degrees or certifications with: Cardinal Stritch University in Milwaukee; the University of Southern California in Los Angeles; St. Michael’s College in Vermont; Northern Illinois University in DeKalb; the University of Wisconsin in Madison; the University of Alaska in Anchorage; Barry University in Miami; and the University of Illinois.
 I am ready and eager to help you discover your own life journey, education and career path.
 So pop on over and let’s get to know each other and discover together your unique destiny!

-Wendi Harmon, Part-time Counselor
+Wendi Harmon, Counselor

 Hi.
 My name is Wendi Harmon and I am a part-time counselor here at the college.
 I grew up in the area and my first college experience was right here at IVCC, many, many years ago.
 I went on to earn a Bachelor of Arts degree in Social Justice at the UIS and a Master of Arts degree in Counseling Psychology from Lewis University.

 Prior to my current position in the counseling center, I spent 5 years as a full-time counselor in Project Success and a year as the Special Needs counselor in the Academic Enrichment Center.
 I have recently returned to IVCC after 3 years as a stay at home mom.
 I am truly exited to have the opportunity to work with our community of students once again.